TaiJoLo/scg/README.md

-# Staff Portal Project
+# Selwyn Campground Staff Portal

 ## Overview
-Welcome to the Staff Portal Project!
+Welcome to the Selwyn Campground Staff Portal Project!
 This portal is designed to help staff at a campground manage bookings, view camper information, and handle customer data efficiently.

 ## Live Link
 Check out the live application [here](https://laurenlo1161429.pythonanywhere.com/).